 Students shall not be permitted to begin supervised clinical practice experiences until they have successfully completed all preceding didactic coursework.
 Students are required to complete clinical experiences in the following: family medicine, outpatient medicine, internal medicine, surgery, pediatrics, obstetrics/gynecology, behavioral/mental health, emergency medicine, and two elective rotations.

 As required by the Accreditation Review Commission on Education for the Physician Assistant, the Department conducts summative assessments during the final semester of the program.
 A variety of measures are used to assess clinical knowledge, patient skills and professional development.
-No student will be eligible for graduation until all summative assessments have been successfully completed.

 First Year | ||